 Staff The clinic is staffed with two nationally certified family nurse practitioners and a medical assistant.
-Our collaborating physician is Matt Barb, M.D.
+Our collaborating physicians are John Mellinger, M.D., and Mark O'Brien, M.D.

 Appointments Appointments are available for your convenience.
-We also see clients on a walk-in basis.
+Clients are also seen on a walk-in basis up to one hour prior to closing.